 When armed resistance occurred in the occupied territories, the Nazis responded by committing reprisals against randomly selected civilians in the area.
 Usually the punishment was at least ten summary executions for every Nazi soldier or sympathizer killed.
 Other times the closest village would simply be razed to the ground, along with the murder of every man, woman, and child inhabitant.
 Knowing this, the armed insurgents were forced to make difficult decisions.
 Often times their families and friends would be raped and murdered if they chose to directly attack the oppressors.
 They could attempt to remove their relatives from the villages but this was exceedingly difficult due to a lack of sufficient food and shelter in the remote enclaves of the fighters.

 If we were faced with tyranny of one sort or another, declaring ourselves sovereign and openly resisting just wouldn’t work.
 AR-15s are very adept at shooting school children and concertgoers but fail to suffice as a main armament for denying or controlling territory.
-When an eighteen-year-old kid in Tampa, Florida, can decimate a patrolling militia in Idaho with a drone and a laser-guided infrared missile from thirty-thousand feet, symmetrical warfare is simply not an option.
+When someone in Tampa, Florida, can decimate a patrolling militia in Idaho with a drone and a laser-guided infrared missile from thirty-thousand feet, symmetrical warfare is simply not an option.
 If an armed patrol came to seize your family, what would you do?
 While standing and openly resisting might be brave and admirable, it would also likely result in the death not only of you and your family, but of several families near you as well.

 These are the tough, real-world decisions, above the chest-thumping rhetoric of those who’ve never been oppressed, that those who suffered through tyranny had to face.